MarcoFratta/Scala-QLearning/README.md

     case (s, a) => default reward function
 ```

 In this pseudocode we can see the **reward function** of the items mixin.
 This reward logic is enough to allow the robot to learn how to pick up the items in the environment and then release them in a release position.
 For example, we can assign the maximum negative reward if the robot tries to move towards a release position without having all the items collected.
-In this way the robot will learn that he can move to a release position only when it has collected all the items.
+In this way the robot will learn that it can move to a release position only when it has collected all the items.

 ## Usage